 Since her undergraduate years, Rachel has published 27 book chapters, journal or magazine articles on topics including contemporary Chinese literature, civil society, cultural history, gender rights, queer activism, migrant issues, and environmental policy.
 She has been invited to speak at 19 conferences across the U.S., China, Singapore, South Korea, and Japan.
 Her work has been cited by numerous scholars in highly regarded publications, including the Routledge Handbook of East Asian Popular Culture (2016).

 Rachel is passionate about working with and raising awareness of marginalized groups and under-privileged children, especially across the U.S. and China.
 She served as a DukeEngage in China Fellow in 2012, where she taught in a non-profit school for migrant children who have moved from rural areas throughout China to Beijing.
 She also served as a seminar leader for the Komatsu Summer School in 2014, where she worked with high school students in rural Japan.
 She frequently volunteers at schools to tutor and lead workshops in her free time.
 Most recently, Rachel was invited to be a seminar leader and expert speaker at Ignite Academy in Guangzhou, China.
-She is currently active as an advisor with Three Guineas Academy, an education consulting NPO, and K-Move, a mentorship program organized by the South Korean government.
+She is currently active as an advisor with Three Guineas Academy, a Chinese education consulting NPO, and K-Move, a mentorship program organized by the South Korean government.

 [Miss Singapore 2013 and Media Presence]